 Instagram also offers video ads that can run up to 60 seconds.
 These video ads appear alongside normal Instagram videos unless directed otherwise.
 Instagram has also started offering a new option that allows advertisers to place videos between a user’s story selection.
 These videos have a maximum allowable length of 15 seconds.
 Instagram’s pay model is similar to Facebook’s in that the cost per result is based on the selected objective – website clicks, video view, reach and frequency.

-This is just a cursory review of the web video marketing and advertising options available for Strong Automotive Merchandising clients as we approach 2018.
-Now is the time to get on board with a web video package that will help you reach more prospects during the New Year.
+This is just a cursory review of the web video marketing and advertising options available for Strong Automotive Merchandising clients.
+Now is the time to get on board with a web video package that will help you reach more prospects as we finish out 2019.